PRODUCT DISCLOSURE STATEMENT

 This policy is for queries, disputes and complaints to be firstly dealt with internally by the employees, officers and Directors before Members or other complainants seek recourse to mediation or the external complaints systems or engage in legal action.
 Austair will seek to resolve any complaint and will acknowledge a written complaint within 14 days of receiving the letter.

-After taking all steps within the DRP to resolve a complaint, you may seek assistance from the Financial Ombudsman Service (FOS).
-FOS is an independent body that may assist you if Austair cannot.
-Please include Austair’s FOS membership number with your enquiry, which is 14886.
-You can contact FOS:
+After taking all steps within the DRP to resolve a complaint, you may seek assistance from the Australian Financial Complaints Authority (AFCA).
+AFCA is an independent body that may assist you if Austair cannot.
+Please include Austair’s AFCA membership number with your enquiry, which is 14886.
+You can contact AFCA:

 By mail: GPO Box 3, Melbourne, Vic 3001